babel/babel-test262-runner/DEBUGGING.md

 1. When looking at a failing test, it's probably a good idea to keep in mind that certain tests in test262 could be intermittent failures.
 2. You can run the failing test locally by running babel-test262-runner:
-   1. `node lib/run-tests <test-name>`.
+   1. `BABEL_PATH=/path/to/babel/repo node lib/run-tests <test-name>`.
-   2. Currently, you will have to use npm or yarn link to link babel to babel-test262-runner to run against a specific commit.

 ## Known issues/Caveats

 + The test262 job compares against the previous master job.
 While this should not cause any issue, if someone were to manually trigger the master job for a relatively older commit, it will compare againt that.
 The way to resolve it would be to either land a new commit on master or rerun the master branch job for the most recent commit on master.

 + If there is an intermittent test, add it to [intermittent-tests.txt](https://github.com/babel/babel-test262-runner/blob/master/intermittent-tests.txt).
+When you change this file, the next job will fail because the comparision check will fail.
+Best way to address this issue is to run the master job again to refresh the master artifact.
+Following jobs should pass.